eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 However, our focus will be more on approval voting.
 The Gibbard-Satterthwaite theorem shows that no reasonable ranked voting system can be strategyproof.
 Indeed, RCV fails a number of other desirable properties like monotonicity, so beyond an example of strategic voting in RCV, we won't dwell on that system too much.

 [Brams and Fishburn](https://www.jstor.org/stable/1955105) showed that approval voting satisfies a number of highly desirable properties.
 In particular, sincerity under two or three tiered preferences, and strategyproofness under dichotomous (two tiered) preferences.
+However, they also prove that once we leave two or three tiers, even approval voting is no longer strategyproof or necessarily sincere.

+However, I will show that, indeed, hope is not lost.
+And, in fact, under a specific reframing of voter goals, approval voting, at least from the perspective of an individual voter, can be considered strategyproof in a meaningful way.

 Let's first define what these terms mean.

 - A **strategy** is essentially a ballot that a voter casts.
 For example, under plurality, voting for candidate $$A$$ is a strategy.
 Under RCV, ranking candidates as $$A > B > C$$ (which we will denote $$ABC$$) is a strategy.
 Under approval voting, approving of candidates A and B is a strategy.
 For PV and AV, we can represent the strategy of a voter $$v$$ as a subset $$S_v$$ of the candidate set $$\mathcal{C}$$.
 For PV, $$S_v$$ must have exactly one element, and for AV, $$S_v$$ can have any number of elements from 0 to the total number of candidates (it can be any subset of $$\mathcal{C}$$).
 - To avoid getting too bogged down in game theoretic terminology, we will call a strategy **optimal** for a voter in a given scenario if they cannot improve their outcome by changing their strategy.